aeleftheriadis/aeleftheriadis.github.io/_pages/profile.md

 # Athanasios Eleftheriadis Profile

-## Senior Full Stack Web Developer
+## Software Architect

 I am a problem solver with analytical thinking and I try to find the best tools to solve the problem.
 I'm open to new ideas and I stand up to forward my ideas.
-I have65 years experience as a web developer and I have a strong passion for web.
+I have 10+ years experience as a web developer and I have a strong passion for web.
 I'm a continuous learner and I'm currently learning and strengthen my knowledge in areas like C#, Software Design Patterns, Node.js, React.js, ReactNnative, Docker, Chef, Vagrant, Devops, Container Orchestration, Kubernetes and Big Data.

 ## Experience